-The Shih Tzu is a toy dog breed that makes a great pet, especially if you live in a small apartment.
-However, the enclosed space can make allergies worse.
+The Shih Tzu is a toy dog that makes a great pet, especially if you live in a small apartment.
+However, the enclosed space can make your allergies worse.
 If you have them, you will need a dog that doesn’t trigger them.
 The good news is that the Shih Tzu is considered to be hypoallergenic and produces very little dander, so it should not bother your allergies.
-However, keep reading while we look at some other factors that can contribute to allergic reactions and ways you and your dog can avoid them.
+However, keep reading while we look at other factors contributing to allergic reactions and ways you and your dog can avoid them.

 Can Shih Tzus affect my allergies?

-Your Shih Tzu grows hair that is closer to human hair than the fur produced by most dog breeds.
+Your Shih Tzu grows hair that is closer to human hair than the fur produced by most breeds.
 These long strands of hair do not produce the same amount of dander that fur does, so your allergies are not affected in the same way.
-However, there is still dander present, so you may still experience some symptoms if you are especially sensitive.
+However, dander is still present, so you may experience some symptoms if you are especially sensitive.

 What is dander?